EleutherAI/website/content-blog/diff-in-means.md

 # Future work
 The above results help explain the success of diff-in-means concept edits in particular.
 But Marks and Tegmark, as well as our recent paper [Eliciting Latent Knowledge from Quirky Language Models](https://arxiv.org/abs/2312.01037), find that the diff-in-means subspace can also be used to _read out_ concepts from a model's activations in ways that are particulary robust to distribution shifts.
 In the future, we would like to explore theoretical explanations for this phenomenon as well.

+_Thank you to Sam Marks for discussion and feedback on this post, especially regarding Theorem 2._